Lenses CLI¶

 They take precedence over the data in the configuration file.
 Alternatively, you can

-supply a different configuration file with the --config
+supply a different configuration file with the --config flag as follows:

 lenses-cli --config config.yaml processors